WSET level 1, Element 1: An Introduction to Wine

 - Red Bordeaux: typically a blend of Cabernet Sauvignon and Merlot.
 Medium-bodied with high tannins French wine.
 Oaky aromas.

 - Sauternes: sweet wine from Bordeaux.
-It has full-body with stone fruit and honey flavors and well balanced with acidity.
+It has a full-body with stone fruit and honey flavors and is well balanced with acidity.
 Made from Sémillon, Sauvignon Blanc, Muscadelle grapes affected by the Botrytis cinerea.

 - Soave: Italian light-bodied wine with citrus and apple flavors and high acidity.
 Made from Garganega grape.